Erez Da Drezner: Career

 After completing the show, he led in 2010 a nationwide fundraising campaign for Nitzan and Shema Associations, and made lectures in schools across Israel.

 In 2011, he participated at a special fashion show in honor of the IGY organization, which ended the fashion week.
 In 2012, he participated in the winter campaign at the Hutzot HaMifratz complex.

 At a demonstration of Deaf people, which was held in front of the government building in Tel Aviv on December 30, 2012, against the cancellation of the interpretation in culture and leisure sections, Da Drezner appeared alongside MK Dov Khenin and the nineteenth Knesset candidates Karine Elharrar, Shai Piron and Stav Shafir.

 He also participated in television shows, including Wipeout Israel and Laughter from Work – Shalom Asaig's standup show on Channel 13.
 He also contested and served on the jury in three beauty pageants for the Miss Deaf: in 2013, he contested in the Miss & Mister Deaf World pageant in Prague, the Czech Republic, and in the same year he contested in the Miss & Mister Deaf International pageant in Sofia, Bulgaria, where he won the title of "Mister Deaf Photogenic".
+Afterwards he went to Tokyo for lecturing about sports and a proper nutrition in the Miss Deaf Japan contest.

 In 2015, he assisted the "Miss and Mister Deaf Japan 2015" pageant, which was organized by MMDI, made a sponsorship of the Harley-Davidson motorcycles upon clothing and accessories, and served as a jury in the contest.
 In February 2019, he served on the jury with his brother, Tomer Drezner, in the "Miss and Mister Deaf Israel 2019" contest, which was held at the Helen Keller House of the Association of the Deaf in Israel in Tel Aviv.